mrbombmusic/nycscertweb/README.md

 # nycscertweb
-sample webpage in github for methods class
+## sample webpage in github for methods class

+This is where I'll put the website.